Fox Speedframe Pro Helmet Review

 Cons:

-– Very hard to find a fault with this great all-rounder.
+– Very hard to find any major faults with this great all-rounder.

 – Storing glasses can be difficult.